Contact Us for a Free Consultation (833) 594-2133

 Los Angeles prosecutors are still filing criminal cases during the Coronavirus

-They're just not going to do it right now because the jails are becoming so overcrowded that they're starting to get themselves in a position where they cannot deal with all the people in custody and they're going to end u having to let everybody do, and I don't think they want to do that.
+They're just not going to do it right now because the jails are becoming so overcrowded that they're starting to get themselves in a position where they cannot deal with all the people in custody.
+They're going to end up having to let everybody do it, and I don't think they want to do that.

-So, based on that possibility, right now they're putting a lot of things on freeze as far as filing cases and dealing with them.
+Based on that possibility, they're freezing many things, including filing cases and dealing with them.

 Temporarily Holding Off a Prosecution

-So, I think the bottom line is that they are going to prosecute anybody who they believe has committed a crime and that they have the evidence to prosecute, but there is a chance that they will hold off on a prosecution if they think the person is going to stay in custody because of the overcrowding situation in the LA county jail system.
+So, I think the bottom line is that they are going to prosecute anybody who they believe has committed a crime and that they have the evidence to prosecute.
+Still, there is a chance that they will hold off on prosecution if they think the person is going to stay in custody because of the overcrowding situation in the LA county jail system.

-Another big thing I see going on in addition to holding off on some of the filings is that a lot of cases are being continued for many months while they try to get command of the court system.
+Another big thing I see going on, in addition to holding off on some of the filings, is that many cases are being continued for many months while they try to get command of the court system.

-I think they'd love to shut everything down.
-They'd love to shut the courts down and not have judges, prosecutors, court staff being put in a position where they could potential contract the virus.
+I think they'd love to shut everything down, including the courts, so that judges, prosecutors, and court staff would not be put in a position where they could potentially contract the virus.

 Because of the elevators in the LA county jail system, the elevators in the courthouses and just because of the close proximity of the people coming in and out of the courtroom.

-The problem is LA county is just simply too vast, too large.
-There's too many things going on, especially with all the protests right now and different criminal activities which I think could be spurred on by the pandemic.
+The problem is that LA County is just simply too vast, too large.
+There are too many things going on, especially with all the protests right now and different criminal activities, which I think could be spurred on by the pandemic.
 People can't find work and are really in a bad situation.

 Covid-19-Related Disposition

-So, I do see things stacking up in the court in an unprecedented level and I've also seen some cases where I'm getting resolutions in cases that I normally would never get and the prosecutors are writing across the top of their file, “this is a Covid-19-related disposition.”
+So, I do see things stacking up in the court at an unprecedented level.
+I've also seen some cases where I'm getting resolutions in cases that I normally would never get, and the prosecutors are writing across the top of their file, “This is a Covid-19-related disposition.”

 In other words, they're saying we would never normally give this but the reason I' giving it is because we have too many cases.
-We've got to think the court system out over the course of the next six months to a year, otherwise it will shut down.
+We've got to think the court system out over the next six months to a year.
+Otherwise, it will shut down.
 So, that's really what they're up against.
 It's a tough situation.

-Your best bet is to get an attorney like me who has been doing this a long time, knows how to do everything possible to get you the best result.
+Your best bet is to get an attorney like me who has been doing this a long time and knows how to do everything possible to get you the best result.

 About the Author